soarcn/Favor/README.md

 =======
 [![Build Status](https://travis-ci.org/soarcn/Favor.svg)](https://travis-ci.org/soarcn/Favor)

-One of the most easiest way to use sharepreference in android
+A easy way to use android sharepreference

 *Under development, Don't use it in production environment*